KaikeGold/OsuAreaCalculator/README.md

 This project tracks and visualizes cursor movements on a graphics tablet.
 It allows users to measure the areas they interact with, providing detailed dimensions and center points.

- You need to have AutoHotkey v1.1.x to use it, you can find it here: https://www.autohotkey.com/download/ahk-install.exe
+ You need to have AutoHotkey v1.1.x to use it, since its needed to hide and show your cursor, you can find it here: https://www.autohotkey.com/download/ahk-install.exe